andersonkmetiuk/temperature-script/README.md

 # Temperature Script
-Shows the temperature in the Linux environment
+Shows the temperature in the Ubuntu Linux environment

 ```